Drama National 5

 The drama department supports a positive homework policy.

-Homework is set each week; this may be in the form of script writing or folio work.
+Homework is set each week; this may be in the form of script writing, folio work or past paper questions.
 Pupils must maintain a folio for each unit which will need to be updated with notes and research regularly.
 During the summer holidays pupils must write their section of script and add research to their folios.
-In addition, pupils must be prepared to make regular visits to the theatre.
-The drama department arrange several theatre visits throughout the year.
+In addition, pupils must be prepared to make visits to the theatre.
+The drama department may arrange theatre visits throughout the year.

 Recording and Reporting